 The responsible Supervisor shall review projects that may impact asbestos materials.
 The responsible Supervisor shall review the work area to identify suspected asbestos materials and review the survey report to verify whether asbestos materials are present.
-If there are suspected asbestos materials, but a survey is not available, the Agency Safety Coordinator shall be contacted to arrange for sampling of suspect materials.
+If there are suspected asbestos materials, but a survey is not available, the Bureau Director of Maintenance Management shall be contacted to arrange for sampling of suspect materials.
 Suspected materials shall not be disturbed until it is known for certain whether asbestos is present.
 Refer to procedures below for sampling suspect asbestos containing materials.

-A request for sampling of suspected asbestos materials shall be forwarded to the Agency Safety Coordinator who will arrange for sampling of the suspect materials.
+The Service Request Form in Attachment 1 shall be used to request sampling of suspected asbestos materials.
+The form shall be forwarded to the Bureau Director who will arrange for sampling of the suspect materials.
 The completed sampling report will be attached to and filed with the building survey.
+Notify the Agency Safety Coordinator of all completed service requests.